Popcorn producers are feeling the heat of the U.S.-China trade war

 Two other indicators, net farm income and commodity prices, illustrate the struggles American farmers are currently facing, according to Wesley Peterson, professor of agriculture at the University of Nebraska-Lincoln.

-Net farm income, the USDA’s tabulation of the money made by American farmers minus operation costs, was forecasted to be down in 2018 by over $9 billion, or 12%.
+Net farm income, the USDA’s tabulation of the money made by American farmers minus operation costs, was forecast to be down in 2018 by over $9 billion, or 12%.
 Commodity prices for farm products have been falling, according to USDA chief economist Robert C. Johansson.
 Overall, the Congressional Research Service predicts that the U.S.-China trade dispute is “expected to shift trade patterns and diminish U.S. export prospects in 2019.”

 But, as Peterson explained, these indicators aren’t the total picture.
 U.S. farms were already facing challenges, and the trade war has only added to them.
 The trade war, he said, has disrupted international markets, and it’ll take time to see the full impact on the U.S. agricultural industry.